 - 1/4 cup olive oil

-- Fresh rosemary is a must for this recipe!
+- Rosemary: Fresh rosemary is a must for this recipe!
 Dried just doesn't provide the flavor.

-- While I have flipped the bread to its seam side, I do prefer to make a cut in the bread.
-Use a sharp, serrated knife and gentle pressure to saw into the bread.
+- Slashing the dough: While I have flipped the dough to its seam side, I do prefer to make a cut in the dough.
+Use a sharp, serrated knife and gentle pressure to saw into the dough.

 - Flour/Water Balance: Depending on how you measure your flour and how dry your kitchen is, you may need to a more water to bring the dough the right wet and sticky consistency.
 If your dough is dry after you mix it, add water by the tablespoon until it feels right.

 - Yeast: If you wish to use active dry yeast, mix the yeast with the water and let it rest for 10 minutes to dissolve the yeast before continuing with the recipe.